 The enthalpy accessories (part no. CRENTSNG002A00 and CRENTDIF002A00) are field-installed accessories.
 The first accessory (outdoor air only) determines when the enthalpy is low relative to a fixed reference.
 Adding the second accessory (return air) compares the enthalpy between the outdoor and return airstreams.
 In each case, the enthalpy 4 to 20 mA signals are converted to a switch output which is read by the ECB.
-When installing this accessory, the unit must be configured for enthalpy-based control by setting Configuration \rightarrow ECON \rightarrow EN.SW to normally open (1).
-See Fig. 22, 24, 26 or 27 (depending on unit configuration) for wiring details.
+When installing this accessory, the unit must be configured for enthalpy-based control by setting Configuration $\rightarrow$ ECON $\rightarrow$ EN.SW to normally open (1).
+See Fig. 26 and Fig. 27 for wiring details.